mcguffin/wp-theme-scaffold/README.md

 Create a blank WordPress theme with bootstrap lib.

-Theme _bs Cloned from the fabulous _s theme bay Automattic.
+Theme _bs Cloned from the fabulous _s theme by Automattic.

 Usage:
 ```